ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 ### Type System for Function Expressions {#typesys}

-Each parameter and the result of a function extension must have a declared type.
+Each parameter as well as the result of a function extension must have a declared type.

 A type is a set of instances.
 Declared types enable checking a JSONPath query for well-typedness